eshimab/vuebook/docs/influx-flight/flight-begin/flight-begin-meters.md

 ## Sensor Viewer Screenshots

-::: note asset "I have most of the Sensor Viewer screenshots" The screenshots are located in `docs/influx-flight/flight-begin/img/img-flowmeter/` but the pictures need to be:
+::: details asset "I have most of the Sensor Viewer screenshots" The screenshots are located in `docs/influx-flight/flight-begin/img/img-flowmeter/` but the pictures need to be:
 -   Cropped
 -   Annotated